Negligence in a Personal Injury Case

 - Pain and suffering– Proof of ongoing pain and suffering as a result of your injury

 There may be other elements that you could include in your personal injury claim.
 A personal injury lawsuit can become a very complicated matter as the actions of everyone involved must be examined meticulously to discern who is at fault.
 This is why it is best to work with an established legal professional to determine the merits of your case.
-The Law Office of Kyle W. Jones will work hard to obtain the maximum compensation that you may be legally entitled to receive for your injuries.
+The Law Office of Kyle W Jones works hard to obtain the maximum compensation that you may be legally entitled to receive for your injuries.

 Common Types of Personal Injuries